simbo1905/thinbus-srp-js/README.md

 ## Random Numbers At The Browser

 Thinbus tries to use the browsers `WebCryptoAPI` secure random number generator.
-If that is not available it falls back to an isaac random number generator with a drop algorithm.
+If that is not available it falls back to an isaac random number generator which is warmed up upon page load.
 This is discussed in detail below.

 An SRP6a proof of password uses three numbers `s`, `a`, `b` which are specified to be random: